~13 min read

 Pricing

 eDesk plans start at $39/month with a 14-day free trial that requires no credit card.
 Plans scale based on ticket volume and feature mix, with options spanning growing teams through enterprise operations.
+See the eDesk pricing page for the current tier structure.

 Book a Free Demo to see how eDesk handles your specific channels and workflows.